KevinBatdorf/code-block-pro/readme.txt

 = 1.11.2 - 2023-01-04 =
 - Fix: Update shiki renderer wasm loader to use ArrayBuffer
+- Tweak: Expose init function as global to allow late init

 = 1.11.1 - 2023-01-04 =
 - Fix: Revert code parser as there is a wasm loading error